peteroupc/peteroupc.github.io/exporand.md

 ```

-In the following Python code, `multiply_psrns` and `add_psrns` are methods to generate the result of multiplying or adding two uniform PSRNs, respectively.
+In the following Python code, `add_psrns` is a method to generate the result of multiplying or adding two uniform PSRNs, respectively.

 ```
 def psrn_reciprocal(psrn1, digits=2):